metabrainz/bookbrainz-site/README.md

 If you ever intend to push any code to the BookBrainz Site repository, or open a pull request, ensure you have set up the project's pre-commit git hook.
+You can do this by first installing the node module jscs globally:

+    npm install -g jscs

-You can do this by creating a symbolic link from .githooks/pre-commit to .git/hooks/pre-commit:
+Then creating a symbolic link from .githooks/pre-commit to `.git/hooks/pre-commit`:

     ln -s ../../.githooks/pre-commit .git/hooks/pre-commit

-  On Windows you right click on `.githooks/pre-commit`, create a new shortcut, move it to `.git\hooks\` and rename it to `pre-commit`.
+  On Windows run the following command from an administrative cmd, creating a shortcut will *not* work:

+    mklink .git\hooks\pre-commit ..\..\.githooks\pre-commit

 This will check that your code is formatted correctly for contribution to the project.